chvasavi/Session1/README.md

-# Session1
+# Learning_session_1
-A sample repo created as a part of learning Docs-as-Code.
+A sample repo created as a part of learning GitHub.